akilli/editor/README.md

 }, window.opener.origin);
 ```

-The examples for the other browser differ only in the keys the plugin considers:
+The examples for the other browsers differ only in the keys the plugin considers:

 - the iframe and video plugins require `src` and additionally accept `height` and `width`
 - the audio plugin only accepts and requires `src`